Nagoya Castle: 21st century and future plans

 In preparation for Expo 2005, English-language plaques were added to most displays, and a 3D movie showing the paintings in Honmaru Palace (本丸御殿, Honmaru Goten) was created for the anticipated large number of visitors.
 Reconstruction work of the destroyed Honmaru Palace began in 2009 and was completed by 2018.
-Nagoya mayor Takashi Kawamura announced plans in 2009 to completely reconstruct in wood the main towers that were destroyed during the Pacific War, just as in the original structure.
+Nagoya mayor Takashi Kawamura announced plans in 2009 to completely reconstruct in wood the main towers that were destroyed during World War II, just as in the original structure.
 The budget to reconstruct the main towers was estimated at billions of yen.
 After negotiations with the national authorities, the plan was approved and in July 2017 the city officially launched the fundraising campaign.
 The platform for international online donations opened in 2020.
 The goal was to reconstruct the main tower by 2022.
 Collection of necessary hinoki timber started in the forests of Gifu prefecture in 2019.

 The city has plans to further restore Honmaru and Ninomaru structures where photographic evidence and architectural drawings exist such as various turrets, gates and defensive walls.
 This would also entail moving out existing modern structures on the grounds.